Lelani82/Lelani82.github.io/README.md

 (4) Styled my first page and tested it with Chromes Dev Tools.

-(5) Once I was happy I depolyed my site to see how it looked on my mobile (real-life).
+(5) Once I was happy I deployed my site to see how it looked on my mobile (real-life).

 (6) I then used my first page template to created the rest of the pages.
 I created them one by one, making any necessary changes as I went along.

 (7) After all my pages were created and styled, I focused on my media queries for larger screens.
 I tested them with Chromes Dev Tools.
-I depolyed them to see how they looked on my desktop screen at home (real-life)
+I deployed them to see how they looked on my desktop screen at home (real-life)

 (8) I adjusted my colours, font styles and sizes and icon sizes until I was happy.
 Re-deploying and testing as I went along.

-(9) I then wrote my content, page by page and put it through the Hemmingway Editor.
+(9) I then wrote my content, page by page and put it through the Hemingway Editor.
 I compressed my image and uploaded it.
 Testing and re-deploying as I went along.

 (10) I made a few minor adjustments with any layout issues I had.
-Once again I tested and redployed as I went along.
+Once again I tested and redeployed as I went along.

 (11) Once I was finally happy with everything, I re-did my HTML validation online.
 I also did a Lighthouse audit using Chrome's Dev Tools.
 I checked my site on different browsers and on different screen sizes.
 I used a screen reader to listen to my site as well.

 ### My Mood Board

 I knew I wanted to avoid reds and greens on my site as it can be an issue for colour-blind people.
 After doing a bit of research, I opted to go with blue as it portrays a meaning of trust, loyalty, openness and calmness.
-This is definitly the feeling I wanted for on my site.
+This is definitely the feeling I wanted for on my site.
 I also ended up using purple as a secondary colour.
-For my Home page I went for a dark background with light font to give a more sophisticated and proffessional look.
+For my Home page I went for a dark background with light font to give a more sophisticated and professional look.

 I chose Merriweather as main font type and Montserrat as secondary font